JoeBergin/Batch-SFW-Scripts/scripts/createSummary.md

 <p>It will also index the welcome-visitors page, which may not behave as you like.
 In which case, just remove that paragraph from the result.</p>

+<p> If you give the -j option, it will also provide a complete journal with an entry for each paragraph added. otherwise it journals only the creation.

 </body></html>